Reasoning and Tool-use Compete in Agentic RL:From Quantifying Interference to Disentangled Tuning: Experimental Settings

-Following Search-R1 \citep{jin2025searchr}, we use same prompt template that enforces a minimal structural format while avoiding content-specific biases.
-As illustrated in Table~\ref{tab:searchr1_template}, the template structures the model output into three iterative stages: (1) a reasoning phase, (2) a search engine invocation phase, and (3) a final answer.

-Importantly, we intentionally restrict the constraints to this high-level structure, without enforcing reflective reasoning styles, specific search strategies, or problem-solving heuristics.
-This design choice ensures that the model’s learning dynamics during RL remain observable and unbiased, allowing behaviors to emerge naturally from optimization rather than prompt engineering.
+We adopt task-specific prompt templates that enforce a minimal structural format while avoiding content-specific biases.
+Importantly, we intentionally restrict the constraints to the high-level structure (reasoning, tool invocation, final output), without enforcing reflective reasoning styles or problem-solving heuristics.
+This design choice ensures that the model's learning dynamics during RL remain observable and unbiased, allowing behaviors to emerge naturally from optimization rather than prompt engineering.

+\paragraph{Retrieval-Augmented QA.} Following Search-R1~\citep{jin2025searchr}, the template structures the model output into three iterative stages: (1) a reasoning phase, (2) a search engine invocation phase, and (3) a final answer.
+The maximum action budget $B$ is set to 4, and the top 3 retrieved passages are used by default.
+The full template is shown in Tab.~\ref{tab:searchr1_template}.

+\paragraph{Multi-Turn SQL Query Generation.} Following SkyRL-SQL~\citep{liu2025skyrlsql}, the template structures the model output into iterative stages: (1) a reasoning phase inside \texttt{<think>} blocks, (2) a SQL tool invocation phase inside \texttt{<sql>} blocks with execution feedback returned in \texttt{<observation>} blocks, and (3) a final SQL solution.
+The maximum action budget $B$ is set to 4.
+The full template is shown in Tab.~\ref{tab:sql_template}.